cljoly/rusqlite_migration/README.md

 <!-- cargo-sync-readme start -->

-Rusqlite Migration is a simple schema migration tool for [rusqlite](https://lib.rs/crates/rusqlite) using [user_version](https://sqlite.org/pragma.html#pragma_user_version) instead of an SQL table to maintain the current schema version.
+Rusqlite Migration is a simple schema migration library for [rusqlite](https://lib.rs/crates/rusqlite) using [user_version](https://sqlite.org/pragma.html#pragma_user_version) instead of an SQL table to maintain the current schema version.

 It aims for:
 - **simplicity**: define a set of SQL statements.
 Just add more SQL statement to change the schema.
 No external CLI, no macro.